 Hurt in a Truck Accident?
 Dolt, Thompson, Shepherd & Conway, PSC Can Help.

 Being involved in a truck accident is a scary experience.
-When catastrophic injuries like traumatic brain injuries and spinal cord injuries result, it can make it that much more stressful.
+Our team of Louisville catastrophic injury lawyers understand that when traumatic brain injuries and spinal cord injuries result after an accident, it can make it that much more stressful.
 If you or a loved one has been injured in a truck crash due to another’s negligence, Dolt, Thompson, Shepherd & Conway, PSC is ready to help you seek justice and the compensation you deserve.
 When going through a difficult time, our team of caring attorneys will guide you through the process with understanding and support.